-The Island's National Risk Assessment ("NRA") was published in 2015 and has recently been updated.
+The Island's National Risk Assessment ("NRA") was published in 2015 and was updated in 2020.
 The MTS sector must ensure their business risk assessment (and customer risk assessments where necessary) take into account any relevant findings of the NRA.